 WCAG 3.0 applies to all web content, apps, tools, publishing, and emerging technologies on the web.
-It is currently a working draft that is intended to develop into an official W3C Standard in a few years.
+It is currently a working draft that is intended to develop into an official W3C Standard after 2022.

 Goals for WCAG 3 include: